KeenanMcConkey/Servo-Serial-Interface/README.md

 ### Issues
 1. Angle is reset every time server is restarted.
 2. Sometimes current angle is displayed with too many decimal points.
-3. Web interface is useless when serial is connected.
+3. Web interface does not respond when serial communication with motor is ongoing.

 ---